thinkful-ei19/Final-CS-ctrl-alt-elite/README.md

         requires: id (in params, this is appointment ID) { userId } in body
         responds with 204
-        if you need to update the front end state, either take update the state on the front end or do another get request on user.
+        if you need to update the front end state, either update the state on the front end or do another get request on user.

     Delete client:
     '.../api/clients/:id'
         requires: id (in params, this is client ID)
         { userId } in body
         responds with 204
-        if you need to update the front end state, either take update the state on the front end or do another get request on user.
+        if you need to update the front end state, either update the state on the front end or do another get request on user.